isc-projects/kea/doc/sphinx/arm/hooks-class-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-``class-list`` is used to retrieve a list of all client classes.
+:isccmd:`class-list` is used to retrieve a list of all client classes.
 This
 command includes no arguments:

 ::